2020 Singaporean general election: Non-voter inspection and ballot boxes

-Under the current constitution from the Parliamentary Elections Act, voting in the general election is mandatory and candidates who did not cast the vote are delisted from the Registrar of Electors at the end of voting.
-Including overseas voters, a total of 111,076 voters, which comprises 4.19% of the whole 2,651,435 electors eligible, did not cast a vote on 10 July.
+Under the Parliamentary Elections Act, voting is compulsory, and registered voters who do not vote in an election are delisted from the Registrar of Electors at the end of voting.
+Including overseas voters, a total of 111,076 voters, comprising 4.19% of the whole 2,651,435 electors eligible, did not cast a vote on 10 July.
+Prior to polling day on 4 July, the Immigration and Checkpoints Authority announced that a system glitch rendered 101 overseas voters unable to vote, and that said voters could be reinstated for free.

-On 5 October, the Election Department announces that the inspection of a list of non-voters were open to public and non-voters can restore their names at any time until the writ of election for the next election is issued.
-A $50 fee must be paid to reinstate the names, though it can be waived under approved reasons according to the Election Department; the exception is the 350 voters who were quarantined at the time of polling day as the names are automatically restored.
+On 5 October, the Election Department announced that the inspection of a list of non-voters was open to the public, and that non-voters could restore their names at any time until the issuance of the writ for the next election.
+A $50 fee must be paid for reinstatement following an election, but may be waived under approved reasons.
+The 350 voters who were quarantined on polling day were automatically reinstated.

-Under the act, all the ballots boxes are sealed and guarded under maximum security inside the vault located at the Supreme Court within six months upon the first locking until 16 January 2021, after which the ballot boxes are transported to Tuas South Incineration Plant for incineration, ensuring integrity and that the privacy of the electors are not compromised.
-Only a judge of the Supreme Court may have the order to open the sealed boxes and inspect the contents during the time, though it is to institute or maintain a prosecution or an application to invalidate an election.
+Under the Act, all ballot boxes are sealed and guarded under maximum security inside the vault located at the Supreme Court within six months upon the first locking (in this case, until 16 January 2021), after which they are transported to Tuas South Incineration Plant for incineration.
+Only a judge of the Supreme Court may order that the sealed boxes be opened and their contents inspected during the six months, though it is to institute or maintain a prosecution or an application to invalidate an election.

-While electors are allowed for inspection from the date onwards, only the voters who cast in Elias Park Primary School (PN23, or the 23rd polling district for the Pasir Ris-Punggol GRC, which encompasses voters from one of the Elias subdivision from Pasir Ris) are unable to do so until 10 January 2021 as a copy of the register of electors was among the documents sealed wrongly by an election officer.
-President Halimah Yacob approved the order of retrieving the document; while the ballot box is destroyed after the date, the destruction of the copy is delayed up till 9 February (maximum 30 days) upon its retrieval.
-The list for PN23 was made available on 25 January, with both PAP and Singapore Democratic Alliance (SDA) witnessing the event.
+While electors were allowed to inspect from the date onwards, voters in the 23rd polling district for Pasir Ris–Punggol GRC were unable to do so until 10 January 2021 as a copy of the Registrar of Electors had been sealed wrongly by an election officer.
+President Halimah Yacob approved the order of retrieving the document; while the ballot box was destroyed after the date, the destruction of the copy was delayed up till 9 February (maximum 30 days) upon its retrieval.
+The list for PN23 was made available on 25 January; both PAP and the Singapore Democratic Alliance (SDA) sent representatives to witness the event.

-The number of people witnessing the incineration of boxes on 16 January were on limited capacity because of social distancing, among which members present include new MPs Yeo Wan Ling and Derrick Goh, and WP representatives Singh and Nicole Seah, and SDP's chairman Paul Tambyah.